jfzhouyoo/DICR/README.md

 # Code for DICR
-> Code for Our Paper Accepted by EMNLP2022: Aligning Recommendation and Conversation via Dual Imitation
+> The implementation of our paper accepted by EMNLP2022: Aligning Recommendation and Conversation via Dual Imitation

-The Code is coming soon.
+**The Code is coming soon.**